-Authorities in Eritrea released on Sunday, April 11, all but one of 23 Christians arrested at a prayer meeting in the capital, Asmara, toward the end of March.
+Authorities in Eritrea released on Sunday 11 April all but one of 23 Christians arrested at a prayer meeting in the capital Asmara towards the end of March.

-Another 12 Christians were arrested toward the end of March at a prayer meeting in Assab, on the Red Sea about 660 miles from Asmara, near the border with Djibouti.
+Another twelve Christians were arrested towards the end of March at a prayer meeting in Assab, on the Red Sea about 660 miles (1,060 km) from Asmara, near the border with Djibouti.
 They remain held in Assab prison, where conditions are known to be harsh.
 It is in a remote port area of the city reserved for military use.

-The two raids on prayer meetings dampened hopes that the government was easing its harsh, repressive policy against Christians in the country.
-Since September 2020, at least 160 Christians have been released from Eritrean prisons, including more than 70 freed from three jails in January.
-Dr. Berhane said the Christian community had been hopeful the releases signaled a softening of attitude by the government.
-“They thought change is coming,” he told Barnabas Aid.
+The two raids on prayer meetings dampened hopes that the government was easing its harsh repressive policy against Christians in the country.
+Since September 2020, at least 160 Christians have been released from Eritrean prisons, including more than 70 freed from three jails in January 2021.
+Dr Berhane said the Christian community had been hopeful the releases signalled a softening of attitude by the government.
+“They thought change is coming,” he told Barnabas Fund.

 Dr Berhane asked for prayer for the Christians still being held and for their families.
 He continued, “Pray for all Eritrea, for a change of policy, for democracy and freedom of worship.”